cfengine/documentation/reference/functions/filestat.markdown

 **Notes:**

-The list of fields may be extended as needed.
+The list of fields may be extended as needed by CFEngine.

 **History:** Was introduced in version 3.5.0,Enterprise 3.1 (2013).  `linktarget` and `linktarget_shallow` were added in version 3.6.